 Possums Playschool provides a play-based learning facility with structured activities for 3, 4 and 5 year olds.
 The Playschool is a viable community based, non-government funded service for our children.

-In 2018, Possums Playschool will operate 3 sessions per week at the following times,
+Possums Playschool operates three sessions per week at the following times:

 Monday 9.20am – 2.20pm